Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_ChIPseq_analysis.md

 - There is a summary table for all the quality control metrics reported, additionally, several tabs for each of the QC metrics can be explored interactively.

 **NOTE: Unfortunately, we do not have the appropriate version of python on the AWS to run multiQC.
 The preseq part of the script will run, the multiQC will not.
-Instead, use these paths to copy an example of multiqc results to your computer:
+Instead, use these paths to copy an example of multiqc results to your computer.
+We have multiqc for both Whole genome and just chromosome 21, feel free to compare the two:

+For chromosome 21 only:
+/scratch/Shares/public/sread2025/cookingShow/day8b/chr21/multiqc_data
+/scratch/Shares/public/sread2025/cookingShow/day8b/chr21/multiqc_report.html
+For whole genome:
 /scratch/Shares/public/sread2025/cookingShow/day8b/whole_genome/multiqc_data
 /scratch/Shares/public/sread2025/cookingShow/day8b/whole_genome/multiqc_report.html

   - You will need to move both the folder *multiqc_data* and the html file *multiqc_report.html* to your local computer.